Falsification and consciousness: Formal description of testing theories

 All these cases can be broadly described as being a case of inference off of some data.
 This data might be actual reports (like a participant's button pushes) or may be based off of physiological reactions (like no-report paradigms) or may be the outputs of a neural network or set of logic gates, such as the results of an image classification task \citep{lecun2015deep}.
 Therefore, the inference can be represented as a function, $\inf(o)$, between a dataset $o$ generated by observation or measurement of the physical system, and the set of postulated experiences in the model of consciousness, $E$:

 Defining $\inf$ as a function means that we assume that for every experimental dataset $o$, one single experience in $E$ is inferred during the experiment.
-Here we use a function instead of a correspondence for technical and formal ease, which does affect our results (if two correspondences to the same space are given, one of them can be turned into a function using quotient spaces).
-The $inf$ function is flexible enough to encompass both direct report, no-report, input/output analysis, and also assumed-report cases.
+Here we use a function instead of a correspondence for technical and formal ease, which does not affect our results: If two correspondences to the same space are given, one of them can be turned into a function.\footnote{If $\inf$ is a correspondence, one defines a new space $E'$ by $E' := \{ \inf(o) \, | \, o \in \O\}$.
+Every individual element of this space describes exactly what can be inferred from one dataset $o \in \O$, so that $\inf': \O \rightarrow E'$ is a function.
+The correspondence $\obs$ is then redefined, for every $e' \in E'$, by the requirement that $e' \in \obs'(o)$ iff $e \in \obs(o)$ for some $e \in e'$. } The $inf$ function is flexible enough to encompass both direct report, no-report, input/output analysis, and also assumed-report cases.
 It is a mapping that describes the process of inferring the conscious experience of a system from data recorded in the experiments.
 Both $inf$ and $pred$ are depicted in Figure~\ref{fig:SetupAssumption}.

 It is worth noting that we have used here the same class $\O$ as in the definition of the prediction mapping $\pred$ above.
 This makes sense because the inference process also uses data obtained in experimental trials, such as reports by a subject.
 So both $pred$ and $inf$ can be described to operate on the same total dataset measured, even though they usually use different parts of this dataset (cf. below).